-The Aldingbourne Neighbourhood Development Plan (ANDP) has allowed the residents of the parish to have a say in all aspects of the future of the areas that make up the Parish.
-It has enabled local people to shape the changes that should occur, rather than leaving such decisions to the Local Planning Authority, Arun District Council (ADC), and to provide developers with clarity as to the requirements to be met for development within the parish.
+The Plan has enabled local people to shape the changes that should occur and to provide developers with clarity as to the requirements to be met for development within the parish.
 The supporting text to policies is designed to provide explanation and thereby enhance its clarity.
 By also setting out community aspirations that come from local consultation and go beyond development policies it is hoped that developers will engage with and have regard to them and assist the Parish Council to deliver these aspirations where possible.

-The Neighbourhood Plan Working Group, supported by the response to community consultation, has embraced the concept of Sustainable Development, as set out by the United Nations General Assembly: "Development that meets the needs of the present without compromising the ability of future generations to meet their own needs".
-The National Planning Policy Framework aspires to foster development that is economically, socially and environmentally sustainable have been fundamental to the preparation of this Plan.
+The Neighbourhood Plan Working Group, supported by the response to community consultation, embraced the concept of Sustainable Development, as set out by the United Nations General Assembly: "Development that meets the needs of the present without compromising the ability of future generations to meet their own needs".
+The National Planning Policy Framework aspirations to foster development that is economically, socially and environmentally sustainable have been fundamental to the preparation of this Plan.

-Each Neighbourhood Plan will reflect the nature of the local area and community.
-Aldingbourne's low lying Geography and chalk streams which have given rise to a history of flooding have formed the basis for proposals to protect the parish's biodiversity that have generated wider interest e.g. among other Neighbourhood Plan groups.
+Each Neighbourhood Plan reflects the nature of the local area and community.
+Aldingbourne's low lying Geography and chalk streams which have given rise to a history of flooding have formed the basis for proposals to protect the parish's biodiversity that have generated wider interest eg among other Neighbourhood Plan groups.